BOS-Bae/Fragmented-Complete-Network/README.md

   **Additional Python codes** for data post-processing are at ./complete_graph/L8_confi_dat/L8/.

-* **'frag_prob.cpp'** : a simulation code to conduct Monte Carlo estimation in comparison with numerically exact values of transition probabilities at ./complete_graph/.
+* **'frag_prob.cpp'** : a code to conduct agent-based simulations in comparison with numerically exact values of transition probabilities at ./complete_graph/.

-* **'cABM.cpp'** : a simulation code to conduct cluster dynamics for the cluster size distribution at ./complete_graph/L8_confi_dat/L8/.
+* **'cABM.cpp'** : a code to conduct Monte Carlo simulations for the cluster size distribution at ./complete_graph/L8_confi_dat/L8/.

   **Additional Python codes** to visualize the distribution of L8 or the one from empirical data are at ./complete_graph/L8_confi_dat/L8/fig_dat/.